franzbu/EnhancedSpaces.spoon/README.md

 #### Menu - 'Swap'
 - no modifier: swap windows, which includes swapping sizes and positions
-- menuModifier1: window chosen first snaps into position 'a1' (left half of screen), second window snaps into 'a2'; focus on first window
+- menuModifier1: window chosen first snaps into position 'a1' (left half of screen), second window snaps into 'a2'
-- menuModifier2: window chosen first snaps into position 'a3' (left half of screen), second window snaps into 'a4'; focus on first window
+- menuModifier2: window chosen first snaps into position 'a3', second window snaps into 'a4'
-- menuModifier3: window chosen first snaps into position 'a5' (left half of screen), second window snaps into 'a6'; focus on first window
+- menuModifier3: window chosen first snaps into position 'a5', second window snaps into 'a6'

 #### Menu - 'active window'
 - no modifier: toggle reference of active window on selected mSpace; if all mSpaces end up unchecked, the window is minimized